Benis N. Egoh

 mlaccour@uci.edu

-Dr Lacour Mody Ayompe is a Postdoctoral Researcher in the Department of Earth Systems Science, University of California Irvine, USA.
+Dr Lacour Mody Ayompe is a Specialist Scientist in the Department of Earth Systems Science, University of California Irvine, USA.
 He is a renewable energy and energy efficiency expert with over 15 years of sustainability research in the water-food-energy nexus including experience in industry and teaching, energy auditing, distributed energy resources, renewable energy technologies, energy efficiency systems and energy policy.
 His current research interest is on socio-economic impacts of agricultural commodity trade and energy access using renewable energy systems on human livelihoods.
 He has co-authored several peer-reviewed journal papers and the PV Insider India Report in 2013 on Cost, Performance and Project Development.

 Ph.D.
 Students

-Ada Na’Bila Acobta (aacobta@uci.edu) (PhD.
+Ada Na’Bila Acobta (aacobta@uci.edu; PhD.
 Candidate)

-Ada is a graduate student researcher working with Benis Egoh within the department of Earth System Sciences at the University of California, Irvine.
+Ada is a graduate student researcher working with Benis Egoh within the Department of Earth System Sciences at the University of California, Irvine.
 Ada received an MSc in Natural Resources and Environmental Management from the University of Buea, Cameroon in 2016.
 She went on to volunteer with youth-led non-profit organizations in Cameroon as an Environment Development Specialist and as a Community Development Personnel, developing new ways of tackling environmental problems and working with local communities on adapting to the effects of Climate Change alongside conservation and development projects.
 Her research interest is in human impacts on Ecosystem Services, anthropogenic Greenhouse Gas Emissions, and Climate Change adaptation.
 She is currently looking at the impacts of commodity trade on ecosystem services focusing on the palm oil trade in Cameroon.

 Publication